practicalli/spacemacs/work-in-progress.md

     Major mode.
     Minor modes.

 On the far right is info about where you are in a buffer.
-Move around whth hjkl and watch it if you dont get it at first.
+Move around with hjkl and watch it if you dont get it at first.
 Major Modes

 This is how emacs organizes important sets of functionality.
 Each buffer will have one major mode at a time.
 It can customize anything about emacs so that it suits the buffer you are working with.
 There is a mode for editing C#, a mode for editing latex, a mode for viewing files (dired-mode), a mode for searching (helm-major-mode), a mode for emulating a terminal (term-mode).
 You can see what major mode you are in at the bottom of each buffer in your mode line.
 Usually this is automatically set depending on which buffer you are in.
 Major modes specific functions are on the , key (also spc m).